frankyeh/UNet-Studio-Website/doc/cli_atk.md

 > use --action=`atk` to initiate automatic fiber tracking

+Automatic fiber tracking maps individual bundles using deterministic fiber tracking and tract recognition.
+The implementation is detailed in Yeh, Fang-Cheng.
+"Shape analysis of the human association pathways."
+Neuroimage 223 (2020): 117329.

 ## Examples

 *Run fiber tracking on all fib.gz files to map the left and arcuate fasciculus